tq-systems/ci-meta-tq/README.md

 ## Security

-This project is focused on board bringup and demonstration for TQ Systems starter kits.
+*Attention* This project is focused on board bringup and demonstration for TQ-Systems starter kits.
 Since embedded projects have different goals, the Yocto Project brings lots of features to modify system configuration and setup.
-This project is not a turn key distribution but a starting point fro own developments.
+This project is not a turn key distribution but a starting point for own developments.

-RootFS created with this setup has for demonstration purpose and ease of development not root password set.
+*Attention* RootFS created with this setup has for demonstration purpose and ease of development no root password set and allows passwordless ssh root access.
+Please make sure, to remove things like

+* `debug-tweaks`
+* `empty-root-password`
+* `ssh_allow_root_login`

+from `IMAGE_FEATURES` and / or `IMAGE_EXTRA_FEATURES` before release.
+View the openembedded / Yocto Project and bitbake documentation.